888 stories

 Chris Hughton became the master of rotating the Newcastle squad – and he did it to great effect, using a total of 33 players in Championship fixtures alone.

-Sunderland’s points record didn’t last long as Reading put together a season to remember in 2005/06.
-Reading weren’t quite invincible but they were some way clear of the chasing pack.
+Sunderland’s points record didn’t last long as Reading put together a season to remember in 2005/06, accruing a colossal haul of 106 points.

-Reading lost just two games all season, with one of those coming on the opening day of the campaign.
-To this day, Reading’s exploits are yet to be matched.
+All told, Steve Coppell’s side lost only two games all season, with one of those coming on the opening day of the campaign.
+Their exploits have yet to be matched.